untrace-dev/untrace/contributing/IMPLEMENTATION_CHECKLIST.md

-# TraceRouter Implementation Checklist
+# Untrace Implementation Checklist

-This checklist provides a step-by-step guide for implementing the TraceRouter MVP.
+This checklist provides a step-by-step guide for implementing the Untrace MVP.
 Each task is designed to be completed independently by the cursor agent.

 ## 🚀 Phase 1: Core Infrastructure (Week 1-2)